The Best Cold Plunge Techniques For Boosting Mood

 Individuals with certain health conditions, such as heart conditions, high blood pressure, or Raynaud’s disease, may be advised to avoid cold plunging due to potential risks.
 If you have any pre-existing conditions, it’s important to follow your healthcare professional’s guidance and adjust your cold plunge routine accordingly.

-See also How Cold Plunges Can Improve Sleep Quality
+See also How Cold Plunges Can Improve Resilience And Adaptability

 Gradually increasing exposure to cold water